Top 5 VS climbs at Wintours Leap

 African Killer Bee is a 30m single pitch VS 4c on Fly Wall.
 Following a crack line, and a few ledges.
 You end up in an exposed position, with good gear and a very exciting mantel.
 Before a wide groove leads you to its summit.

 Here are my top 5 VS climbs at Wintours Leap.
 If you would like some advice on any of the above routes, or others at Wintours Leap, please feel free to get in contact.
-We would be happy to help.

 Or contact us if you want to go climbing at Wintours Leap.